Kimbsy/y-combinator-animation/script.md

 So `f` is going to be passed this lambda as an argument, which it can choose to invoke or not, and if it decides to invoke it it will execute the `(x x)` letting us go one layer deeper into the infinite evaluation loop, and in doing so creating another nested call to `f` which can make the same choice.
 Each layer has the ability to create the next layer if it wants to.

-The evaluation of this expression is more complex then the previous two so lets look at it with a different kind of visualisation.
+The evaluation of this expression is more complex than the previous two so let's look at it with a different kind of visualisation.

 > DEMO or video, high level simulation of creating a chain of bubbles which dynamically decide whether to extend the chain